altaywtf/altay-dot-wtf/data/cv.md

   effects of the pandemic.
 - I've also re-started working full-time at put.io, which I've been a part of since 2017 and kept working on the side when I moved to Berlin in 2018.
-- Nowadays I'm working on our web, iOS, tvOS and Android TV applications.
+- Managing the frontend monorepo that produces apps for web, iOS, Apple TV, Android TV, Chromecast, Roku, and various smart TV platforms.
+- Building open-source utilities such as JavaScript / Swift SDKs, browser and Raycast extensions.

 #### Klarna \(May 2019 - Aug 2021\)